couryrr/bank-holiday-api/README.md

 ## Access the API

-Using a client like curl or postman call http://localhost:8080/bank-holiday-api/fetch-data to seed the database or wait for a 10-minute mark.
+Using a client like curl or postman call http://localhost:8080/bank-holiday-api/fetch-data to seed the database or wait for a 6-month mark.

 ## Upcoming additions add
-- Understand SpringBootTest better
+- Understand SpringBootTest better (Moving to another project)
-- Look up
+- Look up (Later date)
   - Canadian Holidays
   - European Holidays
 - GitHub Actions